bjartnes/http-workshop/README.md

 sudo apt-get update
 ```
 #### netcat
-nc should be installed in Ubunut, if you
+nc should be installed in Ubuntu, but can typically be installed as (todo: check..) netcat net-tools... or something.

 #### jq
 Useful for parsing JSON.